DuPont de Nemours (NYSE:DD) Updates FY22 Earnings Guidance

 Hedge Funds Weigh In On DuPont de Nemours

-Several institutional investors and hedge funds have recently bought and sold shares of DD.
-Alyeska Investment Group L.P. bought a new stake in shares of DuPont de Nemours in the 1st quarter worth approximately $29,835,000.
-Ensign Peak Advisors Inc grew its position in shares of DuPont de Nemours by 31.6% in the 1st quarter.
-Ensign Peak Advisors Inc now owns 1,110,648 shares of the basic materials company’s stock worth $81,721,000 after buying an additional 266,733 shares during the last quarter.
-Invesco Ltd. grew its position in shares of DuPont de Nemours by 4.4% in the 1st quarter.
-Invesco Ltd. now owns 5,222,560 shares of the basic materials company’s stock worth $384,276,000 after buying an additional 218,388 shares during the last quarter.
-1832 Asset Management L.P. grew its position in shares of DuPont de Nemours by 81.3% in the 1st quarter.
-1832 Asset Management L.P. now owns 203,050 shares of the basic materials company’s stock worth $14,735,000 after buying an additional 91,044 shares during the last quarter.
-Finally, Wexford Capital LP grew its position in shares of DuPont de Nemours by 45.8% in the 2nd quarter.
-Wexford Capital LP now owns 263,468 shares of the basic materials company’s stock worth $14,644,000 after buying an additional 82,704 shares during the last quarter.
-72.43% of the stock is currently owned by institutional investors.
+Hedge funds have recently bought and sold shares of the stock.
+Walleye Capital LLC acquired a new position in DuPont de Nemours in the first quarter valued at $379,000.
+Meiji Yasuda Asset Management Co Ltd. boosted its holdings in DuPont de Nemours by 11.1% in the second quarter.
+Meiji Yasuda Asset Management Co Ltd. now owns 6,127 shares of the basic materials company’s stock valued at $341,000 after acquiring an additional 610 shares during the last quarter.
+Fund Management at Engine No. 1 LLC acquired a new position in DuPont de Nemours in the first quarter valued at $319,000.
+Williams Jones Wealth Management LLC. boosted its holdings in DuPont de Nemours by 66.9% in the first quarter.
+Williams Jones Wealth Management LLC. now owns 4,232 shares of the basic materials company’s stock valued at $311,000 after acquiring an additional 1,697 shares during the last quarter.
+Finally, Virtu Financial LLC acquired a new position in DuPont de Nemours in the first quarter valued at $283,000.
+Hedge funds and other institutional investors own 72.43% of the company’s stock.

 About DuPont de Nemours